Backgrounder: New IRA leader under Garda surveillance for years

 Although Braney had no previous convictions for terrorist offences he was kept under surveillance by gardaí for years.

-Members of the NSU gave evidence against Braney during his trial but the public were excluded from court during their evidence and they could only be identified by the media by initials.
+Members of the NSU gave evidence against Braney during his trial but the public were excluded from court during their evidence and they could only be identified in the media by initials.

-NSU members watched Braney as he met two of Mr Butterly’s killers two days before the shooting and as he drove to the Huntsman Inn the day before the murder and at a meeting the day after the murder.
+NSU members watched Braney as he met two of Butterly’s killers two days before the shooting and as he drove to The Huntsman Inn the day before the murder and at a meeting the day after the murder.

-Gardaí were unable to prevent the shooting but an officer who arrived on the scene within minutes said an Act of Contrition into Mr Butterly’s ear.
-Other gardai stopped and arrested the killers in their stolen car a short distance away within minutes.
+Gardaí were unable to prevent the shooting but an officer who arrived on the scene within minutes said an Act of Contrition into Butterly’s ear.
+Other gardaí stopped and arrested the killers in their stolen car a short distance away within minutes.

 Braney was present at a “debriefing” the day after the murder, held at a KFC branch, where discussion centred on why so many gardaí were present at The Huntsman Inn and why the killers had been arrested.